opeyemiajibola/ieeeukiyp.github.io/_posts/4th_stem/2023-10-28-stem-symposium-newcastle-2023_conf.md

 {% include video id="7uQ2C0_H8d8" provider="youtube" %}
 _The first symposium held at the University of Chester in 2018_

-The symposium is open to professionals and students across the country and beyond and we are now accepting submissions of abstracts for research work for oral and poster presentations.
-No full paper submission is required. **The deadline for abstract submission has been extended to 18th October 2021 and free registration is open until the same date.
+The symposium is open to professionals and students across the country and beyond and we are now accepting submissions of 1-page abstracts of research work for oral presentations.
+No full paper submission is required. **The deadline for abstract submission has been extended to 18th October 2023 and free registration is open until the same date.
 There is a chance to win research quality and best presentation awards (4 awards in all).**

 # SUBMIT YOUR ABSTRACT